speced/bikeshed/README.md

 Notes
 -----
-The parser itself is iterable, and indexable.
+The parser itself is iterable and indexable.
 Top-level constructs can be tested by the 'in' operator and retrieved by name or index via [].
 The unicode() or str() functions can also be used on the parser to re-serialize the parsed WebIDL.
 The serialized output is nullipotent, i.e. str(parser.Parser(text)) == text

 Constructs are also iterable and indexable to access members.
 Additionally constructs can be re-serialized as valid WebIDL via the unicode() or str() functions.